ustroetz/cost_model/README.md

 Routing returns the one-way distance and time from the road landing to the mill, and the coordinates of the selected mill.
 OpenStreetMap with [OSRM Routing API] (https://github.com/DennisOSRM/Project-OSRM/wiki) is used to determine the distance and time.

-Routing either automatically determines the closest mill by creating exponantly expanding bounding boxes around the landing until at least three mills are found.
+Routing either automatically determines the closest mill by creating exponential expanding bounding boxes around the landing until at least three mills are found.
 If three mills are found the routes for them are determined and the one with the shortest distance is selected.

 ###### Inputs